 Since January 2018 we have been drinking distilled water, that we make ourselves at our home in the UK.
 We use distilled water as our drinking water in our home and when out and about in reusable water bottles.
-If you’re wondering how to make distilled water at home then it’s really straightforward and I’ll share why we love the Megahome Water Distiller in this blog post and how simple it is to use.
+If you’re wondering, can distilled water be drank, then yes, it can.
+If you want to know how to make distilled water at home then it’s really straightforward with an at-home distiller.
+I’ll share why we love the Megahome Water Distiller in this blog post and how simple it is to use.
+I’ll reveal photos of what’s left in our distiller from tap water too!

 It’s really easy to make your own distilled water at home and it has a lot of health benefits.
-I will share these in this blog post, but first, why did we decide to make the switch to distilled water for drinking?
+I will share some distilled water benefits in this blog post, but first, why did we decide to make the switch to distilled water for drinking?

 Read on to learn why I drink distilled water and why my family does too.